 - 1. Explain the types and uses of observational assessments; - 2.
 Collect and interpret data from systematic observation and coding systems with respect to empirical research on and theories of normal development; - 3.
-Demonstrate an understanding of the methodology of observational assessment by using an observational coding system from conception to implementation; - 4.
-Demonstrate ability to write an APA Style scientific report; - 5.
+Demonstrate an understanding of the methodology of observational assessment by using an observational coding system; - 4.
+Demonstrate the ability to write and APA Style scientific report; - 5.
 Assess the reliability of coding systems, and - 6.
 Describe three standardized observational systems including screening for developmental disorders, screening for conduct disorders, and assessing home and school environments.